infr/falldetector-public/thesis.md

 Nasution & Emmanuel (2007) proposed usage of a stripped GMM to detect foreground objects.
 To detect the activity of a person they then trained the system with sitting, standing, bending, lying and lying against the camera.
 After the training phase they adapted a KNN algorithm to calculate equality with each posture from the training phase.
 After this they adapted an evidence accumulation technique to only change the posture (from last frame) if the equality was high enough to exceed a threshold.
 (Nasution & Emmanuel 2007)

+Lin & Ling (2007) found three features that usually occur when a person falls.
+The incident will happen in a *short time period*, typically in a range of 0.4-0.8 seconds.
+The persons *centroid changes* rapidly and significantly.
+The *vertical projection* of the person changes significantly.
+(Lin & Ling 2007)

+Rougier et al. (2007) used a *Motion History Image* (MHI) to determine if a person is falling or performing some other activity.
+In the MHI pixel intensity represents the recent motion.
+This method rely on the assumption that falls will have a high motion.
+As the background subtraction method Rougier et al. (2007) used an improved CodeBook proposed by Kim et al. (2004).

 Many researches define a fall as a person having a greater acceleration than in their normal daily activities (Gjoreski, Lustrek, Gams 2012; Kroputaponchai & Suvonvorn 2013; Nasution & Emmanuel 2007).
 Fall-like activities can have the same acceleration as normal activities such as lying down on the bed quickly or quickly sitting down.
 Additionally, all falls does not include a fast acceleration.
-(Gjoreski et al. 2012; Rubenstein 2002) Gjoreski et al. (2012) proposed that Rubenstein (2002) showed that 22% of the falls could be "slow falls", falls that does not have a greater acceleration than normal activities.
+(Gjoreski et al. 2012; Rubenstein 2002; Rougier et al. 2007) Gjoreski et al. (2012) proposed that Rubenstein (2002) showed that 22% of the falls could be "slow falls", falls that does not have a greater acceleration than normal activities.
 That is why approaches that only rely on acceleration can be problematic and could cause many false detections.
 A robust system should detect slower falls and be able to separate quick normal activities from falls.

 #### Position and motion analysis

 While posture analysis is a good way to detect the persons state it is hard for it to detect what activity, more specific than just sitting, standing or lying, the person is performing.
 That is why the persons position could be used to determine what ADL or IADL the person is currently performing.
-With this technique the daily routines could be monitored and taught to the system and if something abnormal is detected, it could create an alarm (OMASeniori).
+With this technique the daily routines could be monitored and taught to the system and if something abnormal is detected, it could create an alarm (Rougier et al. 2007; OMASeniori; Lin & Ling 2007).

 The persons position analysis with an overhead camera could extract the following information: *position*, *velocity* and *orientation*.
 This could be done by tracking the persons head.
+The head tracking can be made with an approximated ellipse to extract information of height changes i.e. how close to the camera is the person.
 Motion and position information is useful for making decisions of activities.
-(Cardinaux et al. 2011) If a person is detected as falling on to the sofa and then detected as sitting, the person could be intentionally sitting.
-Another example could be that a person should not be lying on the floor but can lye on the bed.
+(Cardinaux et al. 2011) Unusual inactivity could also be detected (Lin & Ling 2007).
+Position based limitations could be defined to turn off the fall detection on zones where falls could be normal (Rougier et al. 2007).
+If a person is detected as falling on to the sofa and then detected as sitting, the person could be intentionally sitting.
+Another example could be that it is not normal behavior for a person to be lying on the floor but the person can lye down on the bed.

+Rougier et al. (2007) used the persons motion after a detected fall to determine if a fall was bad enough that it should create an alert.

 #### Combination

 Because presented methods does not always achieve the sensitivity needed for a robust system these methods could be combined.

+Rougier et al. (2007) combined the output of MHI (to detect if there was enough motion), orientation and ratio of the ellipse (to detect a possible fall) and lastly if there were little or none motion after the fall.
+If all these conditions were true a detection of a fall was created.

+#### Measurements

+* True Positive (TP): Fall present, fall detected.
+* True Negative (TN): No fall, no detection.
+* False Positive (FP): No fall, fall detected (false alarm).
+* False Negative (FN): Fall present, no detection (miss).

 ## Alert systems